-Tu Do belonged to a local man and we believe he kept the bear as a pet so far, because he also has many dogs, chickens, and pigs in his garden.
-During monitoring trips, we spoke with him about the bear’s welfare, and the bear sanctuary.
-Only a few days after the last visit, he called the local ranger and said he wanted his bear to come to the sanctuary.
-Tu Do was kept for 20 years as a pet by in a close and narrow cage with limited sunlight and will now live a better life.
+Tu Do was kept as a pet for 20 years in a close and narrow cage with limited sunlight.
+During monitoring trips, we spoke with the man who owned her about the bear’s welfare, and the bear sanctuary.
+A few days after our last visit, the bear's owner called the local ranger and said he wanted his bear to come to the sanctuary.

 Maya Pastakia World Animal Protection International Campaign Manager, Wildlife.
 Not Medicine, said:

-“Bear bile farming is illegal in Vietnam, but this hasn’t stopped the suffering of hundreds of bears who still live a torturous life in captivity in Vietnam for their bile, which is used in traditional Asian medicine.
-Tu Do, the bear, was living in a tiny cage on a farm and will have had her bile extracted at some point which involves a painful process of extracting bile from the gallbladders of living bears for use in some traditional Asian medicine.
+“Bear bile farming is illegal in Vietnam, but this hasn’t stopped the suffering of hundreds of bears who still live a torturous life in captivity in Vietnam for their bile, which is used in Traditional Asian Medicine.
+Tu Do, the bear, was living in a tiny cage on a farm and will have had her bile extracted at some point which involves a painful process of extracting bile from the gallbladders of living bears for use in some Traditional Asian Medicines.

 “Bile bears suffer extreme psychological and physical distress and are caged in cramped and inhumane conditions, in cages not much larger than a telephone booth and without natural sunlight.
 We are calling on the Vietnamese government to close all remaining legal loopholes to end the cruel and illegal practice of bear bile farming.
 Forever.”

 Barbara van Genne, responsible for Wild Animal Rescue & Advocacy at FOUR PAWS, said: